Most recently updated on January 17, 2023

 It has one of the largest LGBTQ communities in the country and the only Somali museum in the world.

 The city was even the setting for one of the most popular television shows of the 1970s.

-Yet, for much of the past two years, Minneapolis has been the scene of protests and conflict because of what happened at 38th Street and Chicago Avenue in the southern sector of the city on May 25, 2020.
+Yet, Minneapolis has also been the scene of protests and conflict because of what happened at 38th Street and Chicago Avenue in the southern sector of the city on May 25, 2020.

 That’s when 46-year-old George Floyd, a Black man accused of passing a counterfeit $20 bill, died after Derek Chauvin, a white Minneapolis police officer, put his knee on Floyd’s neck for more than 9 minutes while Floyd was handcuffed and lying on his stomach next to a squad car.

 The initial legal saga came to an end on April 20, 2021 when a jury convicted Chauvin of murder in Floyd’s death.

 There is a lot to talk about when we arrive in Minneapolis, but to get here we must first drive across the center of Wisconsin on Day 47 of our virtual journey to assess America’s struggling and changing dairy industry as well as check out one of the largest veteran memorials in the country.

 We depart from Milwaukee by heading north on Interstate 41, gliding past towns such as Fond du Lac and Oshkosh as well as Lake Winnebago.

 The area was initially inhabited by the Menominee and Potawatomi tribes before the Menominee ceded their land in an 1836 treaty.
 It was first settled by Europeans in 1849 with the village formally organizing in 1888.